jondeuce/DECAES.jl/README.md

 </center>

-**Note:** images sizes which include "+ mask" used brain masks generated with the [BET tool](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET/UserGuide) (automatically using the `--bet` flag for DECAES.jl, manually for MATLAB) and only processed voxels within the brain mask.
+**Note:** images sizes which include "+ mask" used brain masks generated with the [BET tool](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET/UserGuide) (done automatically using the `--bet` flag for DECAES.jl, and manually for MATLAB) and only processed voxels within the brain mask.

 The T2-Distribution column shows the time taken to complete the most costly step of the analysis pipeline, calling the function [`T2mapSEcorr`](https://jondeuce.github.io/DECAES.jl/dev/ref.html#DECAES.T2mapSEcorr).
-This function performs the voxelwise nonnegative least-squares (NNLS) analysis.
+This function performs the voxelwise nonnegative least-squares (NNLS) analysis to compute T2-distributions.
 The Total Time column includes image loading and saving time, Julia startup and compilation time, BET brain mask generation, and the post-processing step of calling the [`T2partSEcorr`](https://jondeuce.github.io/DECAES.jl/dev/ref.html#DECAES.T2partSEcorr).
 Note that MATLAB startup time is not included in the Total Time.